difactory/DF/docs/AVATAR-JLL/JLL_challenge.md

 **Bonus:** the fast solution is to use VEB.js for the visualization.
 A bonus will be awarded if also another VR tool is used to visualize the scene.

-**Output:** 1) Screenshots of the VR scene; 2) Configuration files and instructions, if a VR tool different from VEB.js is used for the visualization.
+**Output:** 1) Screenshots of the VR scene; 2) Configuration files and instructions, only if a VR tool different from VEB.js is used for the visualization.

 ### Task T.1.2
 Elaborate the 4 trajectories (joint positions) and generate an animation that can be played in the selected VR environment (e.g. [animation for VEB.js](JLL_doc#242-robot-animation-in-vr-environment)).